antertant/light-rpc-go/README.md

 # light-rpc-go
-A light RPC framwork of GoLang.
+A light RPC framework of GoLang.